swizzin/docs.swizzin.ltd/docs/dev/structure.md

 This directory contains a lot of helper scripts in general.

+You can read what each of these functions does in the [functions chapter](functions.md)

 ### `globals.sh`
 Contains everything that is taken for granted in all the scripts above.